The $128,000 Question

 The $128,000 Question is an American game show which aired from 1976 to 1978 in weekly syndication.
 This revival of The $64,000 Question was produced by Cinelar Associates and distributed by Viacom Enterprises.

+Steve Carlin, producer of the series, bought out the rights to the $64,000 Question IP after Entertainment Productions went under in 1959, years before retooling the show.

 Originally, Viacom had intended to revive the series with the same title (and top payoff), but when it was announced that rival series Name That Tune would be adding a "$100,000 Mystery Tune" for the 1976–77 season, Viacom did not wish for their series to only have the second-biggest payoff and added an end-of-season $64,000 tournament to the format.

 Further hindering the show was that a planned deal with CBS owned-and-operated stations to carry it in major markets had to be scrapped because of the network-imposed $25,000 winnings limit for game shows (which, at the time, was also extended to syndicated games airing on the O&Os).
 While the producers were able to get the Metromedia-owned stations to fill these gaps and the series did well enough to be renewed for a second season, The $128,000 Question proved not to be as popular as its predecessor and it came to an end in 1978.